rickerp/scalardb-with-microservices/README.md

-# keio-acds-project
-Advanced Course in Database Systems project: Phase 2
+# ScalarDB in a Microservices Architecture

 This branch represents the second phase of the project, where the idea was to use and implement ScalarDB 3.6.0 in a microservice architecture.\
 The project was developed using SpringBoot as the backend.\